Sinica-SLAM/Ny-EnhTT/README.md

 # A Teacher-student Framework for Unsupervised Speech Enhancement Using Noise Remixing Training and Two-stage Inference

-This is the official GitHub repo for ""A Teacher-student Framework for Unsupervised Speech Enhancement Using Noise Remixing Training and Two-stage Inference"".
+This is the official GitHub repo for "A Teacher-student Framework for Unsupervised Speech Enhancement Using Noise Remixing Training and Two-stage Inference".

 The code is mainly built on the [facebookresearch/denoiser](https://github.com/facebookresearch/denoiser).
 For now, the complete code is in [our forked denoiser](https://github.com/Sinica-SLAM/denoiser/tree/nytt).
 We are still working on moving the structure to an independent place.